Chalet School

-The Chalet School is a series of 64 school story novels by Elinor M. Brent-Dyer, initially published between 1925 and 1970.
+The Chalet School is a series of 58 school story novels by Elinor M. Brent-Dyer, initially published between 1925 and 1970.
 The fictional school was initially located in the Austrian Tyrol, before it was moved to Guernsey in 1939 following the rise to power of the Nazi Party, and again to Herefordshire following the Nazi invasion of the Channel Islands.
 It later moved to a fictional island off the coast of Wales, and finally to Switzerland.

 Plot

 The Chalet School is founded in 1925 by Madge Bettany when her brother has to return to his job in the Forestry Commission in India.
-She comes to the conclusion that starting a school would be a convenient way to generate some much-needed income, while also looking after her infirm younger sister Joey.
+She comes to the conclusion that starting a school would be a convenient way to generate some much-needed income, while also looking after her sickly younger sister Joey.
 Finding that suitable locations in England would be too expensive for her plans, she decides to look abroad, and finally settles on a large chalet in the Austrian Tyrol, conveniently providing a helpful climate for Joey's recuperation.
 Within a few years a sanatorium is built not far from the school, where tuberculosis patients convalesce.
 The founder, Dr Jem Russell, along with Dr Jack Maynard, provides assistance to members of the school and the two Doctors eventually marry Madge and Joey respectively.
 Robin Humphries is also a main character, until she leaves the Chalet school to go to Oxford and later becomes a nun.
 The books then follow a variety of characters, including Daisy Venables, Bride Bettany and Gay Lambert, until Mary-Lou Trelawney comes to the school, and becomes the main character for several books.
 After she leaves school, in the later books, Joey's triplets become main characters.

 Throughout the series, various girls arrive at the school with personal problems, bad attitudes or behavioural issues.
 As a result of the ministrations of better-behaved classmates and the school mistresses, they tend to discover the error of their ways and become model pupils.
 This formula of a troublesome new girl who reforms and conforms is most common in the later books.